cadebrown/old.cade.site/timeline.md

   : I developed this application to search polynomials (mainly quadratics) to find those which are prime for many consecutive values

-  : For example, $ 36 x^2 + 558 x + 359 $ is prime for 30 consecutive values (starting at $0$)
+  : For example, $ 36 x^2 - 810 x + 2753 $ is prime for 45 consecutive values (starting at $ 0 $) (PGS independently re-discovered this, which is the current world record for quadratic prime generators)

 2016-01-12 - [OEIS A267263](https://oeis.org/A267263)

-  : I authored an integer sequence, defined as the 'number of non-zero digits in representation of n in primorial base' (whew...)
+  : I authored an integer sequence, defined as the 'number of non-zero digits in representation of n in primorial base' (whew...).
+This is basically the equivalent of the [Hamming weight](https://en.wikipedia.org/wiki/Hamming_weight), but for a mixed-radix number system based on primes

 2015-09 - [Agilaire 'pilog'](https://agilaire.com/)

-  : I worked as a contractor with Agilaire to produce a low-cost and small-form-factor datalogger for air quality instrumentation, using a Raspberry PI
+  : I worked as an independent contractor with Agilaire to produce a low-cost datalogger for air quality instrumentation, using a Raspberry PI

 2015-08 - [L&N STEMpunks FRC #3966 team (robotics)](https://www.youtube.com/c/LNSTEMpunksorg/videos)